Art-Sells/Arells/Build-Notes.md

 ## Create a /My-Investments page (UI/UX height downs/ups/etc just like asset pages except without borders and the wrappers have the same shadow as the main wrapper from the home page and words/titles same colors as the home page (excluding the asset colors)) that has:

-If no email is read:
+If no email is read1
 - (Sign In)

 If email is read and no investments exist inside the email json: